AtharvaGaikwad1/eth-faucet/README.md

 3. finally hit npm start to start it on your local host.

-If you wnat to edit the smart contracts, do changes in contracts folder and run truffle migrate --reset.
+If you want to edit the smart contracts, do changes in contracts folder and run truffle migrate --reset.